anoopsarkar/nlp-class/hw2.md

 * dev scores (see Table below)
 * test scores (see Table below)
 * iPython notebook write-up
-   * Make sure that iterative search algorithm is implemented as described in the Baseline section above
+   * Make sure that you are not using any external data sources in your solution.
+You must only use the provided word vector file.
 * Check if each group member has a `answer/README.username`.

 Your F-score should be equal to or greater than the score listed for the corresponding marks.